 When drying clothes indoors, you should open windows.
 This increases air circulation.
-If you are using a tumble dryer that has no vent to the outside, then additional ventilation is essential.
+If you use a tumble dryer that has no vent to the outside, then additional ventilation is essential.

-Keep kitchen, utility rooms, bathrooms and shower room doors shut when in use and make sure there is plenty of ventilation.
+Keep kitchen, utility room and bathroom doors shut when in use and make sure there is plenty of ventilation.
 Otherwise moist air will spread throughout your home.

-If you have an extractor fan fitted, use it as soon as you start cooking, washing clothes or bathing.
-Use it when windows start to get steamed up.
+If you have extractor fans fitted use it as soon as you start cooking, washing clothes or bathing.
+You should also use it when windows start to get steamed up.